Haxxnet/FireAbend-NG/README.md

 git pull
 ````

+> [!WARNING]
-Nuclei templates are automatically updated each time fireabend.py runs.
+> Nuclei templates are automatically updated each time fireabend.py runs.
+Requires an internet connection.
+>
+> However, this repo also provides a somewhat deprecated version of nuclei templates in case you are on a box with no internet access.
+In such a case, you can use the CLI flag `--disable-nuclei-update-checks` to prevent freezing and timeout warnings.

 ## 🔎 Methodology